 The University of Mount Union permits students to have and park their car on campus.
-Parking is free to commuter, residential, and graduate students.
-However, students must park in the designated lots to avoid accruing parking violation fees.
+Parking is $100 per academic year for commuter, residential, and graduate students.
+Students must park in the designated lots to avoid accruing parking violation fees.
 Below, you will find more information on registering a vehicle, designated parking areas, fines, etc.

 Parking and Vehicles

 All student, faculty, and staff vehicles at the University of Mount Union must be registered and identified with a permit obtained from the Office of Campus Security.
-There is no fee for registering vehicles.
+The parking permit fee for registering a student vehicle is $100 per academic year.
+Students must register their vehicle before the start of each Fall semester to get the updated parking permit, which changes each academic year.
 Vehicles must be registered at the Office of Campus Campus Security or online.

 Student tags will be based upon residency.
 If your residency changes during the academic year, you are responsible for contacting the Office of Campus Security to obtain a permit.
 Failure to register the vehicle will result in a $100 fine.